jkhangura26/beats-by-air/README.md

 ./air_drummer
 This will initialize and calibrate both sensors, launch detection threads, and begin sending UDP packets to the configured IP and port.

-We used memento qnx ide
+ ### We used memento qnx ide

+Real-Time Threading
+Each stick runs in its own thread with SCHED_FIFO scheduling.

+Priorities are set to 90 (right) and 89 (left) for deterministic preemption order.

+Sampling interval is 2.5 ms, achieved using usleep() (can be improved with clock_nanosleep()).